-Canstar Blue’s inaugural black tea review has seen Tetley, Nerada, Twinings, Bushells, Dilmah, ALDI Diplomat, Madura, Lipton and Coles rated on their variety/range, taste, packaging design, value for money and overall satisfaction.
+Canstar Blue’s black tea review has seen Nerada, Bushells, Dilmah, Twinings, Tetley, and Lipton compared on their range variety, taste, packaging design, value for money and overall satisfaction.

 See our Ratings Methodology.

 Is tea your guilt-tea pleasure?
-Whether you like it hot or iced, a nice cuppa is the ‘go to’ refreshment in many households.
-So, it’s no wonder that 46% of the Australians who responded to our survey said they buy tea on their regular grocery shop to keep the cupboard stocked up.
+Whether you like it hot or iced, a nice cuppa is the ‘go-to’ refreshment in many households.
+So, it’s no wonder that 45% of Australians who responded to our survey said they buy tea in their regular grocery shop to keep the cupboard stocked up.
 The good news is that there are many different varieties of black tea commercially available.
 Think English Breakfast, Earl Grey, Lady Grey, Darjeeling, Ceylon and the list goes on.
 This means that irrespective of the brands and price points, you’ll always have plen-tea of black tea blends to choose from.

 Here are the best black tea brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 Serving a range ‘blended for Australian tastes’, Bushells creates a line of full-flavoured and rich cuppas which you can enjoy from dawn to dusk.
-Both the Bushells Australian Breakfast and Bushells Evening Decaffeinated blends come in 100 tea bag packs, while the Bushells Extra Strong tea is additionally sold in 250g loose-leaf tea packs.
+Both the Bushells Australian Breakfast and Bushells Evening Decaffeinated blends come in packs of 100, while the Bushells Extra Strong tea is additionally sold in 250g loose-leaf tea packs.
 Otherwise, you can get the classics Bushells Blue Label in either 50 or 100 tea bag packs, or 250g loose-leaf tea packs.
-The prices for Bushells tea is on the more affordable side compared to some brands, with products costing between $2.70 and $5.90.
+Prices for Bushells tea are on the more affordable side compared to some brands, with products costing between $2.70 and $5.25.

-Dilmah has a few varieties of tasty teas, including its Dilmah Gourmet Tea Selection, Vivid Selection by Dilmah, Dilmah Ceylon Green tea, Dilmah Infusions, Dilmah Fun Selection, Dilmah Real Tea Cordial and Dilmah Premium Tea Selection.
+Dilmah has a few varieties of tasty teas, including its Dilmah Gourmet Tea Selection, Vivid Selection by Dilmah, Dilmah Ceylon Green tea, Dilmah Infusions, Dilmah Real Tea Cordial and Dilmah Exceptional Tea Selection.
 When it comes to black tea, the brand offers blends like Ceylon and Earl Grey.
-Prices start from $3.40 for 50 tea bag packs and can reach up to $10 for 200 teabag packs.
+Prices start from $2.65 for loose-leaf tea, and can reach up to $5.90 for a pack of 200 tea bags.

 While ALDI may be well-known for its Special Buys, another popular range is its ALDI ‘Diplomat’ tea selection.
 Available in tea bag and tea round varieties, you can find classic favourites such as English Breakfast black tea.
 ALDI’s Diplomat range is claimed to be certified sustainable.

 So, ultimately your choice will come down to personal preference.
 You may have to try different blends to find the one that best tickles your tastebuds.
-Here’s some popular black tea varieties and some lesser known ones you can try:
+Here are some popular black tea varieties and some lesser-known ones you can try:

 We wouldn’t normally encourage consumers to spend more than they have to, but when it comes to black tea, you’ll probably consider trying various brands and blends money well spent!